itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.9.1 =
+= 2.9.2 =
-This release updates the Spanish translation, adds a new filter and sets the menu to a more reachable position.
+This release fixes the issue with the Appearance menu disappearing.